1958 24 Hours of Le Mans: Morning

 Soon after 6am Trintignant, who had been running a solid 3rd through the night, was stopped by a broken gearbox.
 It ground to a halt at Mulsanne corner, where Moss had parked the sister car almost exactly twelve hours earlier.

 Bruce Halford's Lister-Jaguar was running in 7th when it struck engine problems.
 Losing half an hour replacing the camshaft it then stopped on the Mulsanne straight.
-Watched by a crowd, and discretely advised by his mechanic standing nearby, co-driver Brian Naylor spent over an hour repairing the gearbox on his own and bump-starting it again.
+Watched by a crowd, and discreetly advised by his mechanic standing nearby, co-driver Brian Naylor spent over an hour repairing the gearbox on his own and bump-starting it again.

 Hamilton had been running a solid 2nd place all morning but it was another heavy thunderstorm around noon that led to his retirement.
 Coming into Arnage he was suddenly confronted with a stationary Panhard in the road.
 Taking avoiding action, he lost control and rolled the Jaguar which landed upside-down straddling a water-soaked ditch.
 Once again, he was lucky as two spectators were nearby, sheltering from the heavy rain, and could pull out the unconscious Hamilton before he drowned.
 He was taken to hospital with concussion, minor cuts and leg injuries.
 Hamilton's accident had happened right in front of Hill and the Jaguar's demise left the Hill / Gendebien Ferrari with an enormous 10-lap lead over Whitehead's Aston Martin.
 The Porsche team had been having an outstanding race with the Behra / Herrmann 1.6L RSK up to 3rd despite, struggling with fading brakes.
 The 1.5L variant of Barth/Frère was a lap behind and the privateer Porsche of Carel de Beaufort in 5th.